A Place for Mom

 Talking with a doctor during early-stage dementia can also help with tough conversations.
 Professionals may be better equipped to broach topics like driving safety, home modifications, or the transition to senior living.

-13 questions to decide when memory care is appropriate
+Questions to help decide when memory care is appropriate

 1. Have friends or family members commented on changes in behavior?